alfaniM/Guifena/BLANK_README.md

   <h3 align="center">Guifena</h3>

   <p align="center">
   An all-in-one illegal logging detector and alerting system.
    This is a project to fulfill the  <a href="https://grow.google/intl/id_id/bangkit/"><strong>Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka »</strong></a>
+   Program.
     <br />
     <a href="https://github.com/bangkit-cap0423/Guifena"><strong>Explore the docs »</strong></a>
     <br />